-Don’t afraid to break the routine
+Don’t be afraid to break the routine.

 If you haven’t had relaxing nights and think you should change to another sleeping position, be patient.
 It would need some time to change, especially if you had a well-accustomed posture for a while.

-It can help if you invest in a new mattress that is supporting side sleeping if it is your targeted position.
+It can help if you invest in a new mattress supporting side sleeping if it is your targeted position.
 Or you can buy a comfortable pillow for back sleepers to make an excellent, supportive position for your spine.